jharini/booknotes/system-design/system-design-interview/chapter26/README.md

 We can start from a simple leaderboard table, one for each month (personal note - this doesn't make sense.
 You can just add a `month` column and avoid the headache of maintaining new tables each month):
 ![leaderboard-table](images/leaderboard-table.png)

-There is additional data to include in there, but that is irrelevant to the queries we'd run, so it's omitted.
+There is additional data to include in there like game_id, timestamp, etc, but that is irrelevant to the queries we'd run, so it's omitted.

 What happens when a user wins a point?
 ![user-wins-point](images/user-wins-point.png)